kararei/tp/docs/UserGuide.md

 Format: `editContact INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]… [nts/NOTE]​`

 * Edits the contact at the specified `INDEX`.
-The index refers to the index number shown in the displayed contact list.
-The index **must be a positive integer** 1, 2, 3, …​
+* The index refers to the number shown in the currently displayed contact list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be within the range** of the displayed contact list,
 * Email must be unique across all contacts.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the contact will be removed i.e. adding of tags is not cumulative.
 * You can remove all the contact's tags by typing `t/` without specifying any tags after it.
 * You can remove all the contact's notes by typing `nts/` without specifying anything after it.
 * Note that if your note contains any parameter prefixes (n/, p/, e/, a/, t/), they will be treated as separate parameters and not as part of the note text.